anima-wg/brski-cloud/anima-brski-cloud.md

 ## Target Use Cases

-Two high level use cases are documented here.
+This document specifies and standardizes procedures for two high level use cases.

-There are more details provided in sections {{redirect2Registrar}} and {{voucher2EST}}.
-While both use cases aid with incremental deployment of BRSKI infrastructure, for many smaller sites (such as teleworkers) no further infrastructure is expected.
+- Bootstrap via Cloud Registrar and Owner Registrar: The operator maintained infrastructure supports BRSKI and has a BRSKI Registrar deployed.
+More details are provided in {{bootstrap-via-cloud-registrar-and-owner-registrar}}.
+- Bootstrap via Cloud Registrar and Owner EST Service: The operator maintained infrastructure does not support BRSKI, does not have a BRSKI Registrar deployed, but does have an Enrollment over Secure Transport (EST) {{!RFC7030}} service deployed.
+More detailed are provided in {{bootstrap-via-cloud-registrar-and-owner-est-service}}.

+Common to both uses cases is that they aid with the use of BRSKI in the presence of many small sites, such as teleworkers, with minimum expectations against their network infrastructure.

-The pledge is not expected to know which of these two situations it is in.
+The pledge is not expected to know whether the operator maintaned infrastructure has a BRSKI Registrar deployed or not.
-The pledge determines this based upon signals that it receives from the Cloud Registrar.
+The pledge determines this based upon the response to its Voucher Request message that it receives from the Cloud Registrar.
-The Cloud Registrar is expected to make the determination based upon the identity presented by the pledge.
+The Cloud Registrar is expected to determine whether the operator maintaned infrastructure has a BRSKI Registrar deployed based upon the identity presented by the pledge.

+A Cloud Registrar will receive BRSKI communications from all devices configured with its URI.
-A Cloud Registrar will typically handle all the devices of a particular product line from a particular manufacturer.
-This document places no restrictions on how many different deployments or owner sites the Cloud Registrar can handle, or how many devices per site that the Cloud Registrar can handle.
+This could be, for example, all devices of a particular product line from a particular manufacturer.
+When this is a significantly large number, a Cloud  Registrar may need to be scaled with the usual web-service scaling mechansisms.

 It is also entirely possible that all devices sold by through a particular Value Added Reseller (VAR) might be preloaded with a configuration that changes the Cloud Registrar URL to point to a VAR.
 Such an effort would require unboxing each device in a controlled environment, but the provisioning could occur using a regular BRSKI or SZTP {{?RFC8572}} process.